-The idea behind MyScriptFont is that it allows you to create and generate fonts from your handwriting.
-You can even make up a new design for every letter in the alphabet, turn that into a workable font, then use it to create all your future work.
-All you need is a marker or felt-tip pen and a scanner to get started.
+MyScriptFont enables you to generate fonts directly from your handwriting.
+You can design each letter of the alphabet, convert it into a functional font, and use it for all your future projects.
+All you need is a marker or felt-tip pen and a scanner.

 - Top 10 Fonts Web Designers Love

-- 10 Free Fonts to Capture Online Visitors
+- 10 Free Fonts to Engage Online Visitors

-Upload your scanned fonts to the MyScriptFont website.
+Next, upload the scanned template to the MyScriptFont website.

-For Windows, go to ‘Control Panel’ and search for ‘Fonts’.
-Just copy and paste your newly downloaded font into the ‘Fonts’ folder.
+For Windows users, navigate to the ‘Control Panel’ and search for ‘Fonts’.
+Simply copy and paste your new font into the ‘Fonts’ directory.